sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 ## Change connectivity
 You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
 The best way to do that is to setup a network bridge in Docker.

 By default we expect an external tool to handled connectivity.
-In the past we used [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency was Python 2.7, but unfortunetly we have a problem with it and Selenium, so it was removed as the default due to it's instability.
+In the past we used [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency was Python 2.7, but unfortunately we have a problem with it and Selenium, so it was removed as the default due to it's instability.
 Help us fix that in [#229](https://github.com/sitespeedio/browsertime/issues/229).

 If you run Docker you can use tc as connectivity engine but that will only set the latency, if you want to set the download speed you need to create a network bridge in Docker.